More at rubyonrails.org:

 The default error message is "can't be blank".

-This helper validates that the attribute's value is unique right before the object gets saved.
+This validator validates that the attribute's value is unique right before the object gets saved.

 class Account < ApplicationRecord